List of The Neverending Story characters: Querquobad

 Querquobad, the Silver Sage is the ruler of the silver ship city of Amarganth, which was built by the Acharis and swims on a lake made by their tears.

 Large Head

-Large Head (voiced by Colin Fox) is a human with a large forehead in the 1995 animated series.
-He works as an advisor to the Childlike Empress where he and Bastian do not often see eye to eye.
+Large Head is a character who appears in The NeverEnding Story III (portrayed by Thomas Petruo) and the 1995 animated series (voiced by Colin Fox).
+In both versions, he is a human with a large forehead and works as an advisor to the Childlike Empress.
+In the cartoon, he and Bastian do not often see eye to eye.
 They once worked together to solve the attacks on a mountain path by a mountain creature.
+Also in the cartoon, he has a wife who is called Mrs. Large Head, voiced by Kay Tremblay.

 Shadow Goblin

 Shadow Goblin (voiced by Benedict Campbell) is a character in the animated series who is the master thief of Fantasia.
 The Shadow Goblin wants nothing more than to become the richest creature in Fantasia.

 Vermin

-Vermin (voiced by Len Carlson) is a bat-winged rat and Shadow Goblin's minion.
+Vermin (voiced by Len Carlson) is a bat-winged rat and Shadow Goblin's minion in the cartoon series.
 His job is to spy across Fantasia for things his boss might steal.
 He mostly thinks about food, rather than riches.